XML::Simple - phpMan

 parser modules).
 Two functions are exported: "XMLin()" and "XMLout()".

-Note: you can explicity request the lower case versions of the function
+Note: you can explicitly request the lower case versions of the

 The simplest approach is to call these two functions directly, but an